Jay0494/Supply_chain_project/README.md

    - Special attention was given to metrics like product defect rates, production costs, and inspection outcomes to identify areas impacting product quality and customer satisfaction.

 3. **Supplier Performance Assessment**:
-   - I compared the performance of the five suppliers, focusing on metrics like yield rate, defect rates, and production efficiency.
+   - I compared the performance of the two suppliers the company was interested in, focusing on metrics like yield rate, defect rates, and production efficiency.
    - Suppliers with high defect rates and low yield efficiency were flagged for further review, while more reliable suppliers were identified for potential strategic partnerships.

 4. **Quality and Inventory Analysis**: